7 Best Trail Running Shoes For Hiking: 2026 Guide

 Trail Running Shoes

-Even if you don’t consider yourself a cardio king or queen nor plan on sprinting up switchbacks, trail runners are a great option for hiking.
+Even if you don’t consider yourself a cardio king or queen nor plan on sprinting up switchbacks, trail running shoes are an excellent option for hiking.
 As mentioned earlier, they are built like sneakers but equipped with special functions to protect your feet from water, roots, rocks, and fatigue.
 Trail runners are popular among thru-hikers and ultralight backpackers for their lighter and more breathable feel.
 A proper hiking shoe may be better if you are prone to ankle or foot injuries and/or plan to carry a heavier load on your back.

 What to Look For When Buying A Trail Running Shoe for Hiking